-Class AAA season is delayed four weeks, cementing return of alternate sites return
+Class AAA season is delayed four weeks, cementing return of alternate sites

-The AAA season had been scheduled to start on April 6.
-The newly remodeled and freshly named AAA East is scheduled to begin May 4, the AAA West on May 6.
+The Class AAA season had been scheduled to start on April 6.
+The newly remodeled Class AAA East is scheduled to begin May 4 and the Class AAA West on May 6.

-Members of major league front offices had long been expecting the start of the AAA season to move back to early May, the same time the Class AA and A seasons were scheduled to start.
-In the memo circulated to teams Tuesday and obtained by The Washington Post, the league explained the decision was made for “health and safety reasons,” including the hope that moving the season back a month will mean more minor leaguers will be able to be vaccinated before jetting off to affiliates.
+Members of major league front offices had long been expecting the start of the Class AAA season to move back to early May, the same time the Class AA and A seasons were scheduled to start.
+In the memo circulated to teams Tuesday and obtained by The Washington Post, MLB explained the decision was made for “health and safety reasons,” including the hope that moving the season back a month will mean more minor leaguers will be able to be vaccinated before jetting off to affiliates.

 Similarly, teams can implement more consistent testing and oversee covid-19 protocol adherence more closely at an alternate site than they can for their affiliates.
 So if they are in sudden need of a player, pulling them from an alternate site increases the likelihood that player will be healthy and ready for duty than if they are forced to use commercial travel options from disparate sites around the country.

 The memo did not outline details of the alternate-site rules, though multiple executives say their understanding, as informed by the protocols outlined in the Major League Operations Manual, is that they will be allowed 28 players on alternate-site rosters.
-The memo also did not delineate how long teams will be allowed to maintain those sites, though the assumption is that they will exist only until the start of the AAA season, at which point teams can pluck needed reinforcements from those clubs instead.
+The memo also did not delineate how long teams will be allowed to maintain those sites, though the assumption is that they will exist only until the start of the Class AAA season, at which point teams can pluck needed reinforcements from those clubs instead.

-“I’m thinking and planning for this to roughly be about a 30-day experience, then hopefully the minor leagues can get going in early May,” John Mozeliak, the Cardinals’ president of baseball operations, said Wednesday.
+“I’m thinking and planning for this to roughly be about a 30-day experience.
+Then hopefully the minor leagues can get going in early May,” John Mozeliak, the Cardinals’ president of baseball operations, said Wednesday.

 Most teams have not made their alternate sites official yet, though some may be forced to consider setting them up in Florida or Arizona because of unpredictable weather at facilities up north.
-Teams that play a large number of April games on the road would see little benefit from keeping prospects close to their major league park anyway, and could therefore afford to keep their alternate sites in friendlier climates.
+Teams that play a large number of April games on the road would see little benefit from keeping prospects close to their major league park anyway and therefore could afford to keep their alternate sites in friendlier climates.

 Current MLB protocol allows teams to carry a five-man taxi squad for road trips, so teams would have pretested players available to fill big league roster spots that open on road trips unexpectedly.